 Eligibility for Direct Loans is determined upon completion of the FAFSA.

-At ABAC, Direct Federal Loan funds are credited to the student’s account once the funds are delivered to the school.
+At ABAC, Federal Direct Loan funds are credited to the student’s account once the funds are delivered to the school.

-Federal Parent Loan
+Federal Direct Parent Loan

 The Federal Direct Parent (PLUS) Loan is an educational loan for parents of dependent undergraduate students enrolled at least half time.
 Financial need is not a requirement, but good credit is required.
 Loan eligibility is based on the Cost of Attendance minus other aid received.

 Federal Direct Parent (PLUS) Loan interest rates are variable.
 The interest rate is tied to the rate for 91 day Treasury bills plus 3.1%.
 A loan fee of 4.204% is deducted from each delivery of loan proceeds.

 The first payment is due 60 days after the loan is disbursed.

 Federal Direct Parent (PLUS) Loan funds are credited to the student’s account once the funds are delivered electronically to the school.